Clarinda, Iowa: Economy

 NSK-AKS (a subsidiary of the Japanese corporation NSK Ltd.) operates a manufacturing plant in Clarinda that produces ball and roller bearings.

 Lisle Corporation, which makes hand tools and garage creepers for auto mechanics, was founded in Clarinda in 1903.

 A large mental health center, the Clarinda Treatment Complex, is located on the north edge of the city.
 It was established in 1884 as the third mental asylum in the state of Iowa.
 Mental health professionals treated sex offenders, the mentally ill, alcoholics, drug addicts, and the criminally insane until its closing in 2015.

 Sports

-Clarinda is the home of the Clarinda A's, a summer amateur baseball team.
+Clarinda is the home of the Clarinda A's, a summer amateur baseball team, founded by Merl Eberly.
 The team won the 1981 National Baseball Congress championship.
 It has sent several players on to the major leagues, notably Baseball Hall of Fame member Ozzie Smith, who regularly returns to Clarinda for special events.
 Previously, Clarinda was home to minor league baseball.
 The 1910-1911 Clarinda Antelopes played as members of the Class D level Missouri-Iowa-Nebraska-Kansas League.

-Iowa Western Community College fielded Nationally Ranked junior college baseball teams from 1982 through 1984.
-Compiling a record of 119 wins and 26 losses during that time, the IWCC Bluejays were nationally ranked as high as 9th in the nation in 1982, ranked 4th in 1983 and the 1984 team was ranked 6th nationally and went to the National Junior College World Series in Grand Junction, Colorado.
-Coach Jeff DuPre's teams had a total of 10 players drafted during the three-year span and had players continue their college careers at schools such has Arizona State, Nebraska, Illinois, South Alabama, Jacksonville, Louisiana Tech, Grand Canyon State and South Carolina/Aiken.
-The 1982 to 1984 span also produced 6 All-American players, with George Gonzalez being First Team All American in 1982.
-The 1982 team set a Junior College record at the time with a .390 batting average.
-When the IWCC Bluejays went to the 1984 NJCAA World Series they were the smallest school ever to qualify.